Direct Messages

 • #share/ottawa/weathersensor/yow/temperature

 A number of clients are subscribing to #share/ottawa/weathersensor/yow/temperature.
-When a message is published to weathersensor/yow/temperature one of those clients will be randomly chosen to receive the message.
-For example, for each message that arrives that matches weathersensor/yow/temperature, a new random choice is made as to which subscribing client will receive the message.
+When a message is published to weathersensor/yow/temperature one of those clients is randomly chosen to receive the message.
+For each message that arrives that matches weathersensor/yow/temperature, a new random choice determines which subscribing client receives the message.
 With a large enough number of messages, n, to subscribing clients, m, the number of messages delivered to each subscriber evens out to approximately n/m.

 Shared Subscription Identifiers